epic tiger shark diving expeditions

 Steady Your Breathing

-One of the most basic scuba diving safety tips you’ll learn is to keep breathing steady and normal.
-Holding your breath while diving can cause serious damage to your lungs.
-You need to keep your breathing steady while diving because it allows excess air to escape your lungs.
+One of the most basic scuba diving safety is to never hold your breath.
+Holding your breath while diving can cause serious injury as you don’t allow air to escape your lungs.
+By continuing to breathe calmly, you prevent over-pressurization of your lungs by keeping your airway open. .
 Otherwise, you can risk lung injury, such as pulmonary barotrauma, as a result of pressurization.

 Remain Calm